ONSdigital/business-index-api/README.md

 ### Dependencies

-Project has one unmanaged dependency (lib folder) to business-index-data/biUtils project.
-If dependency need to be updated - package new jar in business-index-data project and copy it to specified dir.

 A graph detailing all project dependencies can be found [here](dependencies.txt).
 TODO: update If any sbt changes performed - please re-generate dependency graph by executing:
 ```shell